Notes on John 10

 In

-1 Peter 2:4-10 Peter speaks of Christ as the Stone laid in
+1 Peter 2:4-10, Peter speaks of Christ as the Stone laid in

 In the notes at John 10:16 above there is a box on Ezekiel 34.
 That prophecy emphasizes the role of Christ as the “one shepherd” God sets over His people.
 The first coming of Christ fulfilled this prophecy.
 The result is that the House of Israel will know that the Lord is with them and that they are His sheep.
-They never cease being the House of Israel.
+They never cease being the House of Israel (Ezekiel 34:30).
 When Jesus brings in the other sheep of John 10:16, those other sheep were simply added to the House of Israel under one Shepherd.
-John 10:16 in the NT and Ezekiel 34 in the OT both speaking of Christ as the Shepherd and the flock in Ezekiel is only the House of Israel.
+John 10:16 in the NT and Ezekiel 34 in the OT both speak of Christ as the Shepherd and the flock in Ezekiel is only the House of Israel.
 There is no other flock into which Jesus brings His sheep.

 Gentiles